kloktig/k6-workshop/README.md

 <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>P</kbd> > Run test task -> Run k6test Windows|Linux

 ## Challenge -1 - Verifying the API is running
-* run task `run and watch web api` or start the API in some other way
+* run task `run web api` or start the API in some other way
 * run taks `ping api` or verify the API is running in some other way

 ## Challenge 0 - Get to know the API